 Not all company perks are created equal.

-We want to help move the conversation further, and into more sophistication.
-That’s why we talked to many HR professionals about their perks programs.
+Our goal is to help companies everywhere be more balanced and inclusive with their perks.
+We talked to many HR professionals about their perks programs.
 From these conversations, we noticed four distinct methods for thinking about perks and how to select the best ones for an organization.
 The first thing to consider when offering perks are their purpose.

-Each perk has a purpose associated with it - i.e., the reason it’s being implemented at an organization.
-Notice the vast difference between offering catered lunches versus conference allowances for employees.
-The purposes of perks can be broken into five distinct categories including convenience, continuing education, community, personal/home-life, and contribution.
+Each perk has a purpose associated with it -- i.e., the reason it’s being implemented at an organization.
+Reflect on the difference between offering your employees catered lunches versus conference allowances.

 Convenience perks are all about adding a level of comfort to an employee’s life.
 Not having to leave work to accomplish some essential errands can be a huge time saver for employees.
 There are two types of convenience perks - ones that employees pay for and the ones they don’t.